ThreeDotsLabs/watermill/_examples/real-world-examples/sending-webhooks/README.md

     1. `/foo_or_bar` for events of type `Foo` or `Bar`
     1. `/all` for all events.

-Additionally, services `zookeeper` and `kafka` are present to provide backend for the Kafka producer and subscriber.
+Additionally, the `kafka` service (a Redpanda broker) is present to provide backend for the Kafka producer and subscriber.

 ## Requirements